 Data segmentation — dividing and grouping your data in different parameters — is an essential tool for anyone that wants to make data-driven decisions.
 We allow you to segment data in Extellio any way you want.
 Organize your user data by categorizing free-text comments visited URLs, campaigns, devices, and much more.

 A cross-tabulation analyzes the relationship between two different variables, or to speak clearly, results from two questions.
 Cross-tabulate Role and Success-score to find out what roles struggle more to succeed on your website.

 With our platform, you can categorize free-text comments to survey questions into different themes.
 It's a much more efficient way to interpret results with a high number of respondents.
 So even if your survey receives 400+ free-text comments, you’ll be able to get an overview of what they're saying as quickly as possible.
 Plus, when that data is categorized, you can then create user segments based on the themes for even more in-depth analysis!

-Like other platforms, you have the ability to add funnels to your web analytics data to see, among other things, conversation rate.
+Like other platforms, you have the ability to add funnels to your web analytics data to see, among other things, conversion rates.
 But on Extellio you can also create funnels that include both analytics and survey data.

 For example, you can create a funnel that shows:

-● How many people said they were potential customers (survey data)
+- How many of your visitors that said they were potential customers (survey data)

 - ... and felt like they succeeded (survey data)